 Practice what you will say about each word.
 NOTE: you are using this to keep you on track, but the audience has no clue.
 They will just think you are THAT good!
 You can keep your index card(s) on you or nearby in the event you get lost.
 You will leave them wanting more!
 There is MUCH more involved, but that should give you a start.

-If you would like to learn how I overcame the fear of public speaking, read the ebook, Rise Above: Conquering Adversities on Amazon Kindle.
-It’s also available online in paperback format.
+If you would like to learn how I overcame the fear of public speaking, read the book, Rise Above: Conquering Adversities – 2nd Edition, which can be obtained online from Amazon.
+It’s also available on Amazon Kindle.

 Whether we refer to public speaking skills or social skills, the key to effective communication is listening.
 One may wonder what listening has to do with a public speaker.
 We should first recognize that I mentioned listening and not hearing.
 We hear with our ears.
 We listen with every fiber of our being.
 Eye contact, nodding our head, bringing our hand to our mouth.